mcpherson01/Resume/README.md

 My Website Resume Template & Resources.
-Built from an initial Bootstrap Boilerplate, so I can't take full credit.
+Built from an initial Bootstrap Boilerplate, Demonstrating my Career History, Education & Skillset in a dynamic & unique way that may or may not... appeal to prospective employers.